chainguard-images/images/images/jenkins/README.md

 login to the Jenkins UI:

 - [http://localhost:8080/](http://localhost:8080/)

-If you want to backup your Jenkins data, create a local directory for the files and mount it along with the `jenkins_home` volume.
-You can then start a Jenkins container and copy the files out:

 Refer to the [upstream documentation](https://github.com/jenkinsci/docker/blob/master/README.md) for full instructions on running and configuring Jenkins.